CsurillaK/CartPoleControl/README.md

 # CartPoleControl
 Cart pole trajectory control and balancing, reinforcement learning training environment and visualization in Matlab.

-Included agents have been trained with DDPG (Deep Determinsitic Policy Gradient) method.
+Included agents have been trained with DDPG (Deep Deterministic Policy Gradient) method.

 ![](Misc/Swingup.gif)